EliahKagan/palgoviz/doc/install-with-conda.md

 and dependencies may continue to change as work proceeds further on the project.
 (See “Pinning note” below.)

-The following is recommended for updating the project:
+The following is recommended for updating the project.

 1. Activate the environment if it is not already active: